Pulmonary Rehabilitation is an exercise and education programme designed for people with lung disease who are

 What we do

 Our Respiratory Nurses see patients in the hospital and in the community.
 They also play a large role in assessing and supporting patients, and presenting educational talks for pulmonary rehabilitation.

 How is the Pulmonary Rehabilitation programme run?

-Before commencing on a programme you will be assessed for suitability by a Physiotherapist, Pulmonary Rehabilitation Practitioner, or Pulmonary Rehabilitation Assistant under the supervision of a qualified professional face-to-face, normally at the venue where the course will be held.
+Before starting a programme you will be assessed for suitability by a Physiotherapist, Pulmonary Rehabilitation Practitioner, or Pulmonary Rehabilitation Assistant under the supervision of a qualified professional face-to-face, normally at the venue where the course will be held.
 This will involve a medical review, an exercise test, completing some questionnaires about you and your lung condition, and setting one or two goals that you wish to achieve following completion of the programme.
 This usually takes around one hour and 15 minutes.

 The programmes are supervised by a qualified Physiotherapist or Pulmonary Rehabilitation Practitioner, and supported by trained health care professionals such as a Physiotherapy/Respiratory Assistant and Respiratory Nurses.

 How do you get referred into the service?